Elijah-Cook-Code/SeamRipper/README.md

 # SETUP PROJECT MAIN BRANCH (this is the offline version)
   -You should be able to just download this branch and run it
-  -should work
+  -just make sure the start up project is "SeamRipper" -should work

 # trouble shooting: (things to try if you have issues)